Want to start drawing but not sure what you need? Here is a complete list of drawing supplies which I use from time to time.

 For drawing, you have two options - graphite or charcoal.

-There is no inherent reason why you would choose pencil or charcoal over the other.
+There is no inherent reason to choose pencil or charcoal over the other.
 Neither does more or less than the other, but they do have different characteristics.

 Graphite is what you are probably already accustomed to.
 Graphite pencils are your day-to-day pencils.
 However for artistic purposes, it is recommended you invest in higher quality graphite pencils which are more refined and allow for smoother application onto paper.